markosimicc/SYSC3303-Project/README_I3.txt

 -----------------------------------------------------------------------------------------------------------------
 Instruction Set-up:

-1) Run
+1) Run SchTest
-2) Check console for logs
+2) Run ElevatorSubsystem
-3) Run JUnit.java
+3) Run FloorSubsystem
-4) Check console for test logs
+4) Check console for logs

 -----------------------------------------------------------------------------------------------------------------
 Reflection:
 For the Previous Iteration, we had a single scheduler that was sending requests between